verchalent/MaryAndFriends/README.md

 ### Common Issues

-1. **Agent won't start**: Check that all required config files exist in `configs/agent_name/`
+1. **Chat agent won't start**: Check that all required config files exist in `configs/agent_name/`
-2. **Can't access agent**: Ensure the port shown in the script output is available and not blocked
+2. **Can't access chat interface**: Ensure the port shown in the script output is available and not blocked
 3. **API errors**: Verify API keys in `fastagent.secrets.yaml` are correct and valid
 4. **Port conflicts**: The script automatically assigns unique ports, but check if base ports are available
 5. **Script errors**: Ensure you have `uv` installed and the `template_agent_configs/` directory exists

 ### Logs and Debugging

-View agent logs:
+View chat agent logs:

 ```bash
 docker-compose logs agent_name
 ```

-View all running agents:
+View all running chat agents:

 ```bash
 docker-compose ps